 Many of you wrote us a few weeks ago saying that you enjoyed the homemade energy bar recipes that we put up.
 Well we have plenty more where that came from.
-Some of you had asked about a Vegan and/or Gluten-Free bar so this week we will share a good option for you to consider.
+For those interested in a Vegan and/or Gluten-Free bar, we’ve got you covered.

 Most store-bought bars are packed with ingredients that are good for you like: dried fruits, seeds, nuts, grains, and nut & seed butter.
 Even though store-bought bars make a delicious and convenient mid-morning snack or post workout treat, they can be costly and some have as much sugar as a candy bar.
 It also can be hard to find Gluten-Free or Vegan options when you are in a rush.
 So, why not make them yourself?
 It’s really easy to do and hey, food usually tastes better when it’s homemade, right?
 Listed below is an easy (and tasty) recipe:

 These no-bake bars are thrown together in minutes and make the perfect snack to store in the freezer for a quick burst of energy.
 Feel free to use sunflower seed butter to make these nut-free.
 I used an unsweetened/unflavored protein powder, so if you are using a sweetened protein powder, you will likely have to reduce the liquid sweetener (and make up for the lack of liquid by adding some non-dairy milk).
 Play around with it if necessary and aim for a cookie dough texture.
 You can also roll the dough into balls and add in chocolate chips if you don’t wish to make them into bar form.

 - 1.5 cups gluten-free rolled oats, blended into a flour

 - 1/2 cup unsweetened/unflavoured vegan protein powder

 - 1/4-1/2 teaspoon fine grain sea salt, to taste

 - 1/2 cup natural peanut butter, almond butter, or sunflower seed butter